 Cultivate relationships with nonprofit community.
 Manage community service projects for our Grant Finalists and organize other service events for our members.

-Social and cultural events are available for an additional fee to Impact members and their friends!
-Our first event was a tour of the farm and grazing pastures at Stone Barns followed by a Blue Hill buffet luncheon.
-A private tour of the women artists exhibit at Katonah Art museum is planned for early November.
+Social and cultural events to discover Westchester County hidden gems in small group social settings are available for an additional fee to Impact members and their friends!
+Prior events included a tour of the farm and grazing pastures at Stone Barns followed by a Blue Hill buffet luncheon; a private tour of a women artists exhibit at the Katonah Art museum; a mindfulness meditation workshop followed by a luncheon.

 Design strategies and tactics to attract new members and retain existing members.
 Organize information sessions at various locations throughout the county for prospective members to learn about the mission and activities of Impact100 Westchester.
 Help plan special events and celebrations such as Membership Kickoff and Members' Night Out.